raul23/SimulRPi/docs/README.rst

    </div>

-Each circle represents a LED blinking on a RPi and the number between brackets is the associated GPIO pin number.
+Each circle represents a LED blinking on a RPi and the number between brackets is the associated GPIO channel number.
+Here the GPIO channel 22 turns on when a key is pressed.